 Build a Hemp Kiln Dryer

 Hops Harvester designs a modular system so you can create a dryer sized for your needs.
-Dryers can use 2, 4 or 6 panels per tier.
-6 panels is the maximum number per tier.
+Dryers can use 2, 4, or 6 panels per tier.
+6 panels are the maximum number per tier.
 If you need more, you will need to build a second unit.
 Our design used six oast panels per tier, for a total of 18 4′ x 4′ panels.
 That is 96 SF per tier, and it was just undersized to do about 5 acres.
 Calculate your needs based on acreage and air-drying capacity.
 We will add 1 or 2 units for 2019.

 Roughly 24 hours after the first load went into the top layer it is done.
 We place totes in the heat chamber and drop the finished material into totes, then into super sacks.
 Once you fully load your drier, you just keep feeding the top layer every turn of the harvest crew.
 By the time you empty each load, it will have been in the oven 24 hours if you keep a consistent schedule.